How do you celebrate the holidays when your parents are dead?

 You aren’t any less thankful for what you do have when you grieve what you have lost.

 And speaking of kids, there will be times that you are happy.
-It’s hard not to be happy seeing kids enjoying the magic of Christmas.
+It’s hard not to be happy seeing your kids enjoy the magic of Christmas.
 Don’t feel guilty.
 It doesn’t mean you don’t still miss your parents.
 I like to remind myself how happy my dad would be to see me and his grandkids happy.

 If you have lost your parent(s), how do you survive the holidays?